 IDD-MH Professional Development Series

-The IDD-MH Professional Development Series is designed to build expertise in professionals through evidence-based instruction and best practices.
-These courses are targeted to specific roles within human service delivery to enhance the ability to provide effective services for people with IDD and mental health needs.
 This series is offered twice a year, in the fall and spring.
-Each course consists of six (6) live webinar sessions facilitated weekly via Zoom (exact dates provided during registration).
+Each course consists of six live webinar sessions facilitated weekly via Zoom (exact dates provided during registration).
 Registration closes the day before each course’s start date.

 Course instruction is provided via live webinar by experts in the field from both professional and lived experience perspectives.
 Methods include adult learning and core START principles including: